briankoser/sfc-listeners-guide/episodes/0018-the-multiverse-notes-from-the-other-side.md

 </div>

 <div class="quote">
-  <span class="quote-context is-size-6">Skip doesn't want alternate universes to exist because it would make theology messy.</span>
+  <span class="quote-context tag is-size-6">Skip doesn't want alternate universes to exist because it would make theology messy.</span>
   <q class="ben">Well, if it exists, we probably won't find out about it so long as you are the pastor at Epic Life Church.
 So don't sweat it.</q>
 </div>